farlee2121/DevEssentialsBlog/content/posts/2021-02-19-Monad-Mental-Model.md

 - Math
 - Functional Programming
 - Design Patterns
+title: Building a Monad Intuition
 ---
-# Building a Monad Intuition

 Like most people, I've found monads hard to pin down.
 I know things I can do with them, but I don't understand them at an intuitive and flexible level.
 Here I'll try to build my mental model by relating to other tools.